CloudCannon/documentation/collections/_organisation_docs/introduction.md

 You will already have an Organisation if you have created a CloudCannon account.
 Organisations allow a team to be defined and permissions to be granted at different levels.

 You can update your Organisation's branding, colour, and logo from the Organisation Settiings menu.
-See the&nbsp;[Organisation Branding](/organisations/branding/)guide for detailed instructions.
+See the&nbsp;[Organisation Branding guide](/organisations/branding/)&nbsp;for detailed instructions.

 ### Adding a new Organisation